UCSD-ECEMAE-148/winter-2023-final-project-team-9/README.md

 * Getting everything to work together
     - Different libraries working together and all send signals to PyVESC
+    - Everything worked fine on a local machine but when running on the Jetson, crashes would occur
 * Scope of the original idea
     - Mapping the path for future references using SLAM
 * Depth ai pipeline caused crashes